ngandng/fstsp_heuristic/README.md

-# The Flying Sidekick Traveling Salesman Problem (FSTSP)
+# The truck and drone delivery problem (FSTSP, TSP-D)

 This repository is my implementation of several algorithms solving the truck-drone delivery problem: